-Manuscripts should be structured in the following format: Title Page; Abstract; Introduction; Materials and Methods; Results; Discussion; References; Tables and Figures.
+Original research papers should report the results of original research.
+Manuscripts should be structured in the following format: Title Page; Abstract; Introduction; Materials and methods; Results; Discussion; Acknowledgements; Conflict of interest; References; Tables and Figures.

 Reviews can cover any subject within the journal's remit.
 They will be peer reviewed via the Editorial Board and prospective authors are encouraged to review their ideas and raise any questions with a Board Member or with the Editors, should they wish.
 Reviews should define the present level of understanding of their subject and suggest new insights or possible avenues for future investigation.
 The text should be produced on the same editorial basis as Original Manuscripts.

 These should differ from full papers on the basis of scope or completeness, rather than quality of research.
 They may report significant new data and new findings arising from problems with narrow, well-defined limits, or important findings that warrant rapid publication before broader studies are complete.
 Their text should neither exceed 1500 words (approximately 6 pages of typescript) nor be divided up into conventional sections.
 When submitting Short Communications, authors should make it clear that their work is to be treated as such.

 We also welcome the submission of Clinical Reports on new conditions improvements in clinical diagnosis and new treatments.

 The manuscript should be uploaded as a Word (.doc or .docx) file and should be typed with double spacing on one side of the paper on A4, or similar, paper (297 × 210 mm), with generous margins.
 Pages should be numbered consecutively either pages or lines, including those of acknowledgements, references, tables and figure legends.

 A title page should contain the full title, author's name(s) and affiliation(s), address for correspondence (including email) and short running title.